 Throughout his practice, Adam has litigated numerous cases advancing the rights of employees and consumers in the Supreme Court as well as the United States Court of Appeals for the Third, Fourth, Fifth, Sixth, Seventh, Eighth, Ninth, and D.C.
-Circuit.
+Circuits.
 For a more detailed description of Adam's representative work, see here.

 Adam dedicates a significant amount of his time and energy to pro bono work and community service, with a particular emphasis on cases involving low wage and vulnerable workers.
 Adam served as lead counsel in two recent class action cases challenging the pay practices in the retail janitorial industry.
 Both cases, Alvarez v.
 Diversified Maintenance Systems and Hussein v.
 Capital Building Services Group, resulted in favorable class-wide settlements including mandatory changes to the companies' employment practices moving forward.
 Adam has been appointed as counsel in multiple cases by the Pro Se Project, a program run by the Minnesota Federal District Court that matches pro se litigants with qualified volunteer attorneys—including the Project's first appointment to represent an indigent client before the Eighth Circuit.
 Adam serves as a volunteer lawyer for the Legal Aid Housing Clinic and as an attorney adviser to the Legal Aid Society's Employment Law Center.
 Adam serves as an adjunct professor at the University of Minnesota Law School teaching a course on Federal Jurisdiction.
 He has also taught numerous courses on appellate practice and legal writing.

 Before entering private practice, Adam clerked for Chief Justice Eric Magnuson of the Minnesota Supreme Court and Judge Kermit Bye of the United States Court of Appeals for the Eighth Circuit.